idrc-Battlecode-2021/Battlecode2022/src/bot5_MC/Desc.md

+# o_MCcasiybfrrtyTwPassability mofeb dohteargetting usesoLoTevom  as a base

-# ocasiybfrtiygn oataktc tt r eoee
+seletiroirPtciygn oataktc tt r eoee

 slcPitttrroiygoapssibla e mvsowolt retn igarttTeeeagre s When miners find a de 41: minorLocation (Where enemy is)  (Not Used Currently)